thelfer/MFrontGallery/docs/papers/joss/paper.md

   dedicated material knowledge project based on *self-contained* implementations, as discussed in Section
   \ref{sec:mfm:introduction:implementations}.
+- **Progression of the state of the art**: Safety-critical studies need to reflect the state of the art.
+As such, the material knowledge per se, numerical methods and software engineering need to evolve while at the same time ensuring the other principles listed here are not violated in order to maintain quality assurance of past, present and future analyses.
 - **Continuous integration and unit testing**: Each implementation has associated unit tests which can check no-regression during the development of `MFront`.